yuliavydra/TEST1/README.md

 with the use of the Accessibility Developer Tools plugin in Chrome browser.
 The use of automated testing on the Cal Notify
 prototype provided validation of the 508 complaint standards.

->h.Created or used a design style guide and/or a pattern library
+>h.
+Created or used a design style guide and/or a pattern library

 Consistency in look, feel and format are essential to maximizing the functionality and usability of any application.
 With that in mind, our Visual Designer created a design created a [style guide]() that detailed the design elements all team
 members would use from iteration to iteration, not only to create a user-centric application, but also to facilitate and
 speed the development process.

->i.Performed usability tests with people
+>i.
+Performed usability tests with people

 We tested usability with real people to get real feedback.
 During each development sprint, our [testers]() were invited to use the
 most recent iteration of the prototype and provide their feedback.
 Through this testing [process](), we were able achieve continuous improvement by incorporating their feedback into subsequent iterations of the prototype.

->j.Used an iterative approach based on feedback prototype
+>j.
+Used an iterative approach based on feedback prototype

 We conducted two sprints, each sprint informing the subsequent.
 Each sprint cycle began with a sprint planning meeting and ended
 with a sprint review and sprint retrospective meetings.
 Daily scrum meetings provided our team the opportunity to review our
 progress and discuss testing feedback.
 These were incorporate into the sprint and product backlog.
 For each sprint cycle, our